The Interdisciplinary Thematic Emphasis

 What types of career opportunities are available for Liberal Studies majors who choose the Interdisciplinary Thematic Emphasis?

-The Interdisciplinary Thematic Emphasis has long served students as preparation for special education teaching PDF File , middle school teaching, including the Foundational Level Math Credential PDF File and the Foundational Level General Science Credential , law school, advanced study in business or other graduate degree programs or professional schools, as well as careers in the health sciences, education, ministry, or the environmental sciences.
+The Interdisciplinary Thematic Emphasis has long served students as preparation for special education teaching , middle school teaching, including the Foundational Level Math Credential and the Foundational Level General Science Credential , law school, advanced study in business or other graduate degree programs or professional schools, as well as careers in the health sciences, education, ministry, or the environmental sciences.
 This emphasis also attracts returning students who already have successful careers but want a well-rounded and personally enriching education.
 For a list of the professions or positions of recent alumni, click here .

 What are the requirements of the Interdisciplinary Thematic Emphasis?